Jelling stones

 The Jelling stones (Jellingstenene) are massive carved runestones from the 10th century, found at the town of Jelling in Denmark.
 The older of the two Jelling stones was raised by King Gorm the Old in memory of his wife Thyra.
 The larger of the two stones was raised by King Gorm's son, Harald Bluetooth, in memory of his parents, celebrating his conquest of Denmark and Norway, and his conversion of the Danes to Christianity.

 The runic inscriptions on these stones are considered the best known in Denmark.
 In 1994, the stones, in addition to the burial mounds and small church nearby, were inscribed on the UNESCO World Heritage List as an unparalleled example of both pagan and Christian Nordic culture.

 Significance

 The heritage site in 2004: Runestones are in the foreground; in the background is one of two mounds.

-The stones are strongly identified with the creation of Denmark as a nation state.
+The stones are strongly identified with the creation of Denmark as a kingdom.
 Both inscriptions mention the name "Danmark" (in the form of accusative "tanmaurk" (/[dɑnmɒrk]/) on the large stone, and genitive "tanmarkar" (pronounced /[dɑnmɑrkɑɹ̻̊˔]/) on the small stone).

 The larger stone explicitly mentions the conversion of Denmark from Norse paganism and the process of Christianisation, alongside a depiction of the crucified Christ; it is therefore popularly dubbed "Denmark's baptismal certificate" (Danmarks dåbsattest), an expression coined by art historian Rudolf Broby-Johansen in the 1930s.
 In 1997 a photo of this stone inspired the name Bluetooth for the wireless technology.